The Battle of Fulford ... at York Racecourse

 7. The battlefield was between the River Ouse and a watery ditch.

-Panel 1 - Hardrada (H) and Edwin (E) faced each other on the flanks near the river, Tostig (T) and Morcar (M) faced each other on the flanks near the ditch.
+1. The armies were arrayed in shield walls between the River Ouse and a ditch that was parallel to it, with Hardrada and Edwin facing each other on the flanks near the river, Tostig and Morcar facing each other on the flanks near the ditch.

 A handful of disappointingly vague battlefield location clues can be extracted from the contemporary accounts: